Where Do I Donate/Re-Home/Recycle?

 – *New 02.26.22: Save Yourself a Trip: 8 Charities That Offer Furniture Donation Pickup for Free

-– *New 04.13.25: If you live in Austin contact me and I have a Move-In Ministry I can put you in touch with. taylor@alittlemore.green
+– *New 04.13.25: If you live in Austin contact me to support a local Lutheran Move-In Ministry I can put you in touch with. taylor@alittlemore.green

 Home Improvement/Tools: Habitat for Humanity ReStore.
 Almost every city has a Habitat for Humanity ReStore you can shop at and donate to.

-Housewares: *New 04.13.25: If you live in Austin contact me and I have a Move-In Ministry I can put you in touch with. taylor@alittlemore.green.
+Housewares: *New 04.13.25: If you live in Austin contact me to support a local Lutheran Move-In Ministry I can put you in touch with. taylor@alittlemore.green.
 Or check with your local area churches, refugee/asylee groups to find a hyper local option.

 Household Hazardous Waste: Paint, all batteries, chemicals, cleaners, tube lights, etc.: Austin Recycle & Reuse Drop-off Center